rust-lang/rust/text/0000-sound-generic-drop.md

 # Drawbacks

-The Drop-Check rule is a little complex, and does disallow some sound code that would compile today.
+* The Drop-Check rule is a little complex, and does disallow some sound code that would compile today.

-The change proposed in this RFC places restrictions on uses of types with attached destructors, but provides no way for a type `Foo<'a>` to state as part of its public interface that its drop implementation will not read from any borrowed data of lifetime `'a`.
+* The change proposed in this RFC places restrictions on uses of types with attached destructors, but provides no way for a type `Foo<'a>` to state as part of its public interface that its drop implementation will not read from any borrowed data of lifetime `'a`.
 (Extending the language with such a feature is potential future work, but is out of scope for this RFC.)

+* Some useful interfaces are going to be disallowed by this RFC.
+  For example, the RFC recommends that the current `arena::Arena` be revised or simply deprecated, due to its unsoundness.
+  (If desired, we could add an `UnsafeArena` that continues to support the current `Arena` API with the caveat that its users need to *manually* enforce the constraint that the destructors do not access data that has been already dropped.
+But again, that decision is out of scope for this RFC.)

 # Alternatives